weidai11/website/systemd/README.md

 ### Systemd services

 Most of the world has moved to Systemd for init and job scheduling, including Red Hat, CentOS, Debian and Ubuntu.
 This section of the website holds Systemd scripts in place of Cron jobs.
+The scripts update the system and perform backups on a nightly basis.

 Cron jobs had a few drawbacks.
 The first problem was the lack of a "machine account".
 Lack of a machine account meant we had to tie a job to a user, like a backup job running for a user rather than a machine.
 Locating all Cron jobs for all users is problematic.
 The second problem is running a Cron job "right now" for testing.
 There's no simple way to do it.
 The third problem is lack of logging. /var/log/syslog shows a begin/end for a script identified by a session, but nothing else.
 Syslog does not provide a script name or messages from the script.